MSc: 12 months full time; 60 months maximum part time

 More information is available about tuition fees and discounts.

-This programme, approved by the Energy Institute, The Institute of Marine Engineering, Science & Technology (IMarEST), The Institution of Mechanical Engineers (IMechE) and The Institution of Engineering and Technology (IET), is specifically designed to meet the needs of an expanding and developing renewable energy industry.
+The programme has been specifically designed to meet the needs of an expanding and developing renewable energy industry.
 It aims to ensure you receive a comprehensive understanding of the complete renewable energy technology industry and provides fully integrated training in mechanical, electrical, chemical, marine/offshore engineering; photovoltaics and; geothermal energy and economics and policy.

 For the MSc you take 12 compulsory modules and a research project and dissertation.
 For the Diploma you take nine modules and a research project and report.
 For the Certificate you take six modules.